Five easy steps travel nurses can take to safeguard personal information

 2. Don’t ever give out personal information to people you don’t know

 Not through the mail, not over the Internet and not over the phone.
-Don’t take special offers for granted and only use your social security number for personal travel nursing matters such as employment, education and financial and tax purposes.
+Don’t take special offers for granted and only use your social security number for personal matters such as employment, education and financial and tax purposes.
 Should someone request your personal information, always ask them why they need it and if they sell it to third parties – and always make sure you have a way to contact them.
 When in doubt, never give personal information out!

 3. Use firewalls, anti-spyware, and anti-virus software to protect your PC and laptop while on the Internet

 Always keep your personal computer offline when not at home and your email accounts password protected.
 Traveling nurses should avoid using obvious passwords such as the last four digits of a SS number, a birth date or other easy-to-obtain password possibilities.

 4. Keep your personal information in a secure location and keep your schedule to yourself

 It’s best to secure personal documents and identification when leaving them behind for the day.
 While social media makes it easy to do, there’s no need to keep others up-to-date on your daily travel nurse schedule or activities unless absolutely necessary.

 5. Never leave important documents or identification behind when you move.
 Shred everything you don’t need